jrubes/PIA-Tunnel/ReadMe.txt

 7) You should see the login prompt after a few minutes.
 Login with "root" and password "pia", no quotes.

+7.5) Run "dpkg-reconfigure keyboard-configuration" to change the keyboard setting.
+Default is German layout

 8) Change your root password with the following command passwd